-- Let your employer and the Member Services departments know if you have any changes to your name, address or family members covered under your plan. - Give Us, your Doctors and other health care Providers the information needed to help you get the best possible care and all the benefits you are eligible for under your health plan.
+- Let your employer and our Member Services department know if you have any changes to your name, address or family members covered under your plan. - Give Us, your Doctors and other health care Providers the information needed to help you get the best possible care and all the benefits you are eligible for under your health plan.
 This may include information about other health insurance benefits you have along with your coverage with Us.